RenRenJuan/Green-Travel-Carbon-App/README.md

    Original was just Android

-* First Version just same but with a few more parameters for the trip calc.
+* First rebuild same function as in e3fd46357085f9a8efde3cd4b94a5a4f211ee2e4 but with a few more parameters for the trip calc.

    Original was just a proof of GPS (which still works).
+New version is react-native.
 Subsquently a a full featured personal carbon domain with ...

 * Backend service available as in app purchase